 The risk that unilateral prevention efforts will lead to emissions being displaced to other countries depends largely on the level of international trade interdependence.
 As part of a recently completed EU research project, economists in the Research Department helped to develop a database (the World Input-Output Database, or WIOD) that makes it possible to perform a detailed analysis of complex global value production chains (for more on this subject, see also the section on the research area "Macroeconomic Analysis of Environmentally Relevant Policies").
 For the analysis, researchers developed a computable general equilibrium model that has generated new insights about the effects of climate policy on international value creation chains.
-Calculations using the model show that economic branches will respond differently to unilateral emissions reduction by the European Union: While branches with low CO_2 intensity in their value creation chain will tend to increase their level of vertical specialisation, unilateral emissions reduction, CO_2 -intensive sectors will tend to preferentially concentrate their activities in an unregulated region.
+Calculations using the model show that economic branches will respond differently to unilateral emissions reduction by the European Union: While branches with low CO_2 intensity in their value creation chain will tend to increase their level of vertical specialisation, unilateral emissions reduction will have just the opposite effects on CO_2 -intensive branches.
+In response to unilateral emissions reduction, CO_2 -intensive sectors will tend to preferentially concentrate their activities in an unregulated region.
 Sectors with lower CO_2 intensity will tend to displace only their most emissions-intensive stages of production.